 - One of the manipulation tactics is prolonged silent treatment.
 This is when the manipulator completely ignores your existence and doesn’t respond to you when you try to talk to them.
 This silent treatment can often be torturous for the other person leading to the feeling of powerlessness.

-- A manipulator will often invalidate your feelings, opinions, and even make fun of your emotions and needs.
+- A manipulator will often invalidate your feelings, and opinions, and even make fun of your emotions and needs.
 Some common statements would be:

 “You should stop taking everything so personally.”